-- 1. Have taught two years at an accredited public or private school. - 2.
-Take and pass the course work required as a prerequisite to take the state Principal Certification Examination. - 3.
-Pass the state Principal Certification Exam (TExES) administered by the State Board of Educator Certification (SBEC).
+- Have obtained or be in the process of obtaining a master's degree in education. - Have taught two years at an accredited public or private school. - Take and pass the course work required as a prerequisite to take the state Principal Certification Examination. - Pass the state Principal Certification Exam (TExES) administered by the State Board of Educator Certification (SBEC). - Possess a valid educator credential from any U.S. state